knulli-cfw/knulli.org/docs/play/bioses.md

 ### Identifying missing BIOS files

 Thankfully, KNULLI comes with a *Missing BIOS check* which helps you determine which BIOS files are missing for your emulators to run.
-To launch the *Missing BIOS check*, pressing  ++"Start"++ and head to *Game settings* where you will find *Missing BIOS check*.
+To launch the *Missing BIOS check*, press  ++"Start"++ and head to *Game settings* where you will find *Missing BIOS check*.
 Here, you will be informed about all the BIOS files which are either **missing** entirely or just not matching the checksum and therefore **wrong** files in the right place.

 Make sure to **pay attention** to